openigtlink/OpenIGTLink/README.md

 The OpenIGTLink Library
 =======================

-* This project provides a C/C++ implementation of the OpenIGTLink protocol defined in [OpenIGTLink Web Page](http://openigtlink.org/).
+This project provides a C/C++ implementation of the OpenIGTLink protocol.

+OpenIGTLink is an open-source network communication interface specifically designed for image-guided interventions.
+It aims to provide a plug-and-play unified real-time communications (URTC) in operating rooms (ORs) for image-guided interventions, where imagers, sensors, surgical robots,and computers from different vendors work cooperatively.
+This URTC will ensure the seamless data flow among those components and enable a closed-loop process of planning, control, delivery, and feedback.
+The specification of OpenIGTLink is open, and can be used without any license fee; hence OpenIGTLink is suitable for both industrial and academic developers.

+The detail and latest information of the protocol are available at [OpenIGTLink Web Page](http://openigtlink.org/).
+The definition of the protocol used in the current version (one in this git repository) can be found in [Protocol Documentation](Documents/Protocol/index.md)

 Build Status
 ------------